-Ahead of an action-packed final day of the season, test your top-flight knowledge with our Opta-powered quiz.
-You'll find the answers at the bottom.
+Ahead of the latest round of matches, test your football expertise with our Opta-powered Premier League quiz.
+Answers are at the bottom.

 0 – Against Southampton, Man City failed to record a shot on target for the first time in 275 matches and 1743 days, since a 3-0 defeat to Liverpool in the Champions League in April 2018.
 Blip. pic.twitter.com/9RWsVsgM4x— OptaJoe (@OptaJoe) January 12, 2023